-I like M1 Finance as the best option because it gives you the flexibility to purchase VTI, VTV, and thousands of other stocks.
+M1 Finance is the best option because it allows you to purchase VTI, VTV, and thousands of other stocks.

 I also use Personal Capital to track my investment fees.
 They have a free Retirement Fee Analyzer that tells you the future impact of fees on your portfolio.